 Answer the specific questions the CSS Profile asks.
 If the form asks how much you contributed to your 401(k) last year, give that number — not the total amount in that account, says Jenna Shulman, an educational consultant in Florham Park, NJ.
 Answering the question with the total amount, rather than the current year’s contribution, can make your family look much less eligible for aid than it actually is.

 If you own a business, start the application process early

-Get property values from Zillow or your property tax assessment, but hire a qualified CPA to value your business, if you own one.
+You can get property values from a site like Zillow or pull them from your property tax assessment.
+But if you own a business, it may be worth hiring a qualified CPA to value it.
 Start the process well before the deadline, to give this person enough time to work.